TanStack/router/docs/framework/react/guide/route-trees.md

 ## Pathless Routes

 File routes that are prefixed with an underscore (`_`) are considered "pathless".
-Pathless routes can be used wrap child routes with additional components and logic, without requiring a matching `path` in the URL
+Pathless routes can be used to wrap child routes with additional components and logic, without requiring a matching `path` in the URL

 - Wrap child routes with a layout component
 - Enforce a `loader` requirement before displaying any child routes